myrrlyn/myrrlyn.net/source/uses.html.md

     mix of convenience and security.

-    I recently switched to an iPhone, and Enpass is less well-integrated (no keyboard or service to detect fields and give a notification to do so), but it does offer a home-screen widget that holds your favorites, and is readily usable.
+    I recently switched to an iPhone, and Enpass is less well-integrated (no native keyboard, and applications have to explicitly opt-in to hooking into it for credential insertion with more effort than is needed to access the iOS Keychain), but it does offer a home-screen widget that holds your favorites, and is readily usable.
 I intend to keep using it, but the experience on Android was definitely better.
 I think that’s more of a commentary on the phone vendor, though.

 - TOTP Support